SDXorg/pysd/docs/structure/vensim_translation.rst

    :file: ../tables/binary_vensim.csv
    :header-rows: 1

 Moreover, the Vensim :EXCEPT: operator is also supported to manage exceptions in the subscripts.
-See the section for subscripts.
-TODO include link
+See the :ref:`Subscripts section`.

 Functions
 ^^^^^^^^^